 Aquarium Adventure Trail

-Aquarium Adventure Trail has a ‘wet’ side complete with a spray park and a ‘dry’ side with slides, swings, and seating for families.
+Aquarium Adventure Trail has a ‘wet’ side, a spray park, and a ‘dry’ side with slides, swings, and family seating.

 The Aquarium Adventure Trail brings a tropical feel and is the perfect destination for the cool off and play during their summer zoo trips.